Michael Watson

 Michael Watson MBE (born 15 March 1965) is a British former professional boxer who competed from 1984 to 1991.
 He held the Commonwealth middleweight title from 1989 to 1991, and challenged three times for a world title between 1990 and 1991.
-Watson's career was cut short as a result of near-fatal injury sustained during a loss to Chris Eubank for the WBO super-middleweight title in 1991.
+Watson's career was cut short as a result of a near-fatal injury sustained during a loss to Chris Eubank for the WBO super-middleweight title in 1991.

 Amateur career

 Watson took up boxing at the age of fourteen at the Crown and Manor boxing club, where he proved to be a quick learner, winning an under-71 kg London Schools title in 1980.

 He had an impressive 20–2 record at the Crown and Manor Club.
 He transferred to the Colvestone Boxing Club where he trained and sparred for over a year with Kirkland Laing, Dennis Andries, and Darren Dyer.
 He entered the 1983/84 Nationals at under 75 kg and won the title.
 On his 19th birthday he fought John Beckles during the 1984 London ABAs, both being national champions.
 Watson, initially seen as the underdog, won the fight in just over 30 seconds, and was seen as a hope for a boxing medal at the 1984 Los Angeles Olympic Games.
-However, his place on the Olympic team was taken by Liverpool's Brian Schumacher.
+However, that place on the Olympic team was taken by Liverpool's Brian Schumacher.

 Professional career

 Watson's professional career lasted from 1984 to 1991.
 The highlight was his May 1989 victory over Nigel Benn to secure the British Commonwealth middleweight title.
 This led to a world title clash with Jamaican Mike McCallum, who defeated Watson by a knockout in the eleventh round.

 On 22 June 1991 at Earl's Court, he met Chris Eubank in another opportunity for the world middleweight title.
-Eubank won by a majority decision of 116–113, 115–113 and 114–114, close enough to support dissension by some commentators and supporters.
+Eubank won by a majority decision of 116–113, 115–113 and 114–114, close enough to incur dissent from some commentators and supporters.